 Roofing underlayment is water-resistant or waterproof material installed over your roof deck.
-Underlayment goes beneath all of the other roofing materials to offer an added layer of protection against rain, snow and ice.
+Underlayment goes beneath all of the other roofing materials to offer an added layer of protection against rain, snow, and ice.

 An investment in underlayment may add years to your roof.
 Homes in the northeastern United States, for example, benefit greatly from premium waterproof underlayment designed to withstand the tough winter weather.

 Ventilation is another roof component that is unique to each home.
 A well-vented attic can add years from one roof replacement to the next.
 A vented roof stays cooler, preventing snow melt and ice damming in the winter.
-Ventilation also keeps your attic from getting too warm and moist, which can rot out your roofing material from the inside.
+Ventilation also keeps your attic from getting too warm and moist, which can rot your roofing material from the inside out.
 Affordable products like ridge vents and eave vents are almost totally invisible and they are critical to proper ventilation.

-Additional ventilation options such as power vents may be needed based on the slope, size and architectural features of your roof.
+Additional ventilation options such as power vents may be needed based on the slope, size, and architectural features of your roof.
 Talk with your roofing specialist to understand what ventilation options will be most beneficial.

-Looking for a home improvement contractor?
+Looking for a Home Improvement Contractor?